 "Go on then," said Harry.
-One thing he would not allowed be said for him was that he would back down from a challenge.
+One thing he would not allow be said for him was that he would back down from a challenge.
 He inwardly hoped that Kate's gift would be one of the many that were ineffective when it came to him.
-Knowing his luck though, it probably wouldn't be.
+Knowing his luck, though, it probably wouldn't be.

-"You're saying that now," teased Garrett, amusement dripping of his voice.
+"You're saying that now," teased Garrett, amusement dripping from his voice.